yvann-ba/realtime-paris-density-simulation/README.md

 3. **Gaussian Interpolation**: Heatmap points are calculated via a Gaussian falloff function to create natural gradients.
 4. **Jittering**: Random variations added to simulate the organic nature of crowds.

-## License

-MIT License

-Made with ❤️ for urban data visualization.